 Where to Ski in December

-As the mountains transform from green to white, December is the month many resorts around the world open their doors to skiing and snowboarding enthusiasts and chairlifts begin to whirr again.
-But which resorts are best for early season skiing?
+As the mountains transform from green to white, December is the month when many ski resorts around the world open their doors and chairlifts begin to whirr again.
+But which resorts are best for early-season skiing?

-The staff are bright-eyed and bushy-tailed which enhances the friendly vibe around the resorts, the rental equipment will be fresh out of the box and you're likely to find great offers for your holiday.
-Plus, you’ll enjoy a bit of pre-Christmas twinkle as the lights start going up at the beginning of the month.
+It's early season, and staff are bright-eyed and bushy-tailed, which enhances the friendly vibe around the resorts.
+The rental equipment will be fresh out of the box, and you're likely to find great offers for your holiday.
+And not forgetting, you’ll enjoy a bit of pre-Christmas twinkle as the lights start going up at the beginning of the month.

-The trick to skiing early in the season is finding a resort that guarantees a crucial ingredient; December snow.
-Luckily, our ski specialists have put their heads together and produced a list of the best resorts to ski in December.
+The trick to skiing early in the season is finding a resort that guarantees a crucial ingredient: December snow.
+Luckily, our ski specialists have compiled a list of the best resorts to ski in December.

 Eager to be the first on the slopes this year?
-Get the (snow)ball rolling by calling one of our ski specialists on 01273 224060 or enquiring online.
+Get the (snow)ball rolling and call one of our ski specialists on 01273 224060 or enquire online.

 Where to Ski in Norway in December